 Success Criterion High Medium Developing Recall and describe key aspects of their concert experience.
 The student describes (in any mode relevant to the student's level/needs) elements of the concert experience in detail, articulating how the concert was experienced through the senses.
 The range of experiences described is significant.
 The student describes (in any mode relevant to the student's level/needs) elements of the concert experience, perhaps articulating how the concert was experienced through the senses.
 The range of experiences described is satisfactory.
 The student does not describe elements of the concert experience.
 The response includes very few or no observations of the experience.
 Explain their observations using key terminology engaged with in previous lessons.
-The student uses a high degree of key terms from previous lessons in order to describe their concert experience.
-The student uses some key terms from previous lessons in order to describe their concert experience.
-The student does not use any key terms from previous lessons in order to describe their concert experience.
+The student can perform the gestures to a high degree of accuracy and consistency.
+The student can perform the gestures to a satisfactory degree of accuracy and consistency.
+The student cannot perform the gestures to a satisfactory degree of accuracy and consistency.

-Music That Makes You Move: Stage 1 - 3 Teaching Resource, Sydney Symphony Orchestra
+Music That Makes You Move: Stage 4 Teaching Resource, Sydney Symphony Orchestra